NShumway/CollabCanvas/README.md

 1. Use Layer Panel on right sidebar to see all shapes
 2. Drag shapes in panel to reorder layers
 3. Use Ctrl+] / Ctrl+[ shortcuts for quick layer changes

+**Copy/Paste & Duplication:**
+1. Select shapes you want to copy
+2. Press Ctrl+C to copy (or Ctrl+D to duplicate immediately)
+3. Press Ctrl+V to paste with automatic offset
+4. Relative positions are preserved for multi-shape copies

+**Canvas Export:**
+1. Click the Export button in toolbar
+2. Choose format: PNG (image), SVG (vector), or JSON (data)
+3. Select full canvas or current viewport only
+4. File downloads with metadata automatically

 ### ✅ Technical Architecture
 - **Bulletproof Sync Engine** - Prevents infinite loops, ghost objects, and race conditions